 The Mandan Independence Day Parade is not responsible for accidents.
-All parade entries are responsible for their own safety precautions and are expected to practice their own preventative measures.
+All parade entrants are responsible for their own safety precautions and are expected to practice their own preventative measures.

 If your parade entry has horses or ATVs, it is the riders’/drivers’ responsibility to keep the horses/ATV under control.

-All parade entries MUST sign the attached statement of understanding of these rules/guidelines along with the appropriate entry form and fee.
+All parade entrants MUST sign the statement of understanding of these rules/guidelines and provide the appropriate entry form and fee.
 Any parade entrant that has not submitted all of these required documents will NOT be allowed in the parade.

-Due to the significant coordination of State, County and City resources, if the parade is cancelled due to weather, it will not be re-scheduled.
-Fees will not be refunded.
+Because of the the significant coordination required of State, County and City resources, if the parade is cancelled due to weather, it will not be re-scheduled and fees cannot be refunded.

 Be on time.
 The parade will depart Dacotah Centennial Park at 10:00 a.m. and will arrive at Mandan Main Street at approximately 10:30 a.m.
-All entries are encouraged to be in their assigned staging area, assembled and be ready to move out by 10:00 a.m
+All entrants are encouraged to be in their assigned staging area, assembled and ready to move-out by 9:45 a.m.

-If a parade entry is not in their assigned staging area at the prescribed time, their spot in the parade line up will be forfeited.
-The entry will then be placed, on a first come first serve basis, at the end of the parade.
+If a parade entrant is not in their assigned staging area at the proscribed time, their spot in the parade line up will be forfeited.
+The entry will then be placed, on a first come first served basis, at the end of the parade.

 All parade entries must be tastefully decorated.
-Any parade entry not decorated will be extracted from the parade line-up at the discretion of the Parade Director
+Any parade entry not decorated will be extracted from the parade line-up.

-A tastefully decorated parade entry will consist of, but not limited to, materials such as fringe skirting, bunting and other colorful decorative materials.
+A tastefully decorated parade entry will include, but not be limited to the inclusion of, materials such as fringe skirting, bunting and other colorful decorative items.
 Vehicles and trailers must be fully skirted and decorated.

-Parade entry decorations should not be considered offensive to any general spectator or organization.
-Water guns, squirt guns, super soakers, water balloons, or similar items of aggression are considered offensive and will not be permitted in the parade.
 The parade committee will remove any offensive entry from the parade.
-This includes, but is not limited to offensive language, hate speech, etc.
+Offensive items include, but are not limited to, offensive language, hate speech etc. Parade entry decorations should also not be considered offensive to any general spectator or organization.
+Water guns, squirt guns, super soakers, water balloons or similar items of aggression are considered offensive and will not be permitted in the parade.

-A parade theme is designated each year.
-All parade entries are encouraged to decorate their floats in accordance with the parade theme.
+A parade theme is designated each year and parade entrants are encouraged to decorate their floats in accordance with this theme.
 Artistic interpretation of the theme is encouraged.

 Dignitaries, royalty and elected officials are responsible for their own transportation and signs.

-For the purpose of safety for all spectators, items will NOT be distributed by throwing or tossing off of the parade entry.
-Any person distributing any items must walk along side of the crowd, NOT along side the parade entry.
-This includes, but not limited to, water bottles, candy, fliers, trinkets of any kind, etc…
+To ensure the safety of all spectators, candy and items (flyers, trinkets etc.) CANNOT be distributed by throwing or tossing from or close by a parade entry.
+Any person distributing items must walk alongside the crowd, NOT alongside the parade entry.

-Parade entries that are observed throwing anything from the float will be extracted from the parade and will not be allowed back into the parade.
+Parade entrants observed throwing anything from a moving entry will be extracted from the parade and will not be allowed back onto the parade route.

-Dignitaries and elected officials are encouraged to ride as passengers in a vehicle.
-The continual shaking of hands and speaking with citizens causes great gaps in the parade and will not be permitted.
+The continual shaking of hands and speaking with citizens causes great gaps in the parade and will not be permitted, for this reason, dignitaries and elected officials are encouraged to ride as passengers in a vehicle.

 Please help to keep our city clean.
-The distribution of fliers or other bulk material is highly discouraged.
-This ends up on the street and in the gutters
+The distribution of fliers or other bulk material is highly discouraged because these items generally end up on the street and in the gutters.

 All horse entries MUST provide their own “Pooper Scooper” equipment and manpower.
-Horse clubs are encouraged to have the “Pooper Scooper” crew(s) be original and dress to entertain the spectators.
-Horse entries will assemble no more than three (3) abreast.
+Horse clubs are encouraged to have “Pooper Scooper” crews be original and dress to entertain the spectators.
+Horse entries will assemble no more than three abreast.